csc-training/portable-gpu-programming/sycl/docs/02-sycl-fundamentals.md

  - no control over the size of groups, no locality within kernels

-# SAXPY in SYCL with Lambda
+# AXPY in SYCL with Lambda
 <small>
 ```cpp
 #include <sycl/sycl.hpp>